sbl-sdsc/mmtf-pyspark/docs/WindowsInstallation.rst

 NOTE, Spark 2.4.0 does not run on Windows!

-If **Anaconda** is installed, skip step 1 and run all of the commands on **Anaconda prompt**.
-Else, open your command prompt and follow the instructions from step 1.
+Open the Anaconda Prompt command window from the Start Menu and follow the instructions.

 1. Download GOW: